-The Pacer App and Pacer for Teams are global products, meaning anyone in the world with a smartphone and Internet access can track their daily activity, and participate in Pacer step challenges.
+The Pacer App and Pacer for Teams are global products, meaning almost anyone with a smartphone can track their daily activities and participate in Pacer step challenges.

-If your challenge will include more than 200 participants and will span more than one continent or time zone, we require at least 3 weeks to properly onboard Challenge Administrators, run a free P4T Enterprise trial to test international phone systems & networks, and ensure enough challenge participant on-boarding time.
+If your challenge will include more than 200 participants and will span more than one continent or time zone, we require at least 2 weeks to properly onboard Challenge Administrators, run a free P4T Enterprise trial to test international phone systems & networks, and ensure enough challenge participant onboarding time.